 Culver is currently the owner of Montana Avenue Storage in Helena.
 A 1980 graduate of Montana State University, Culver’s career has focused on the world of construction and heavy equipment.
 After working with Tabbert Construction from 1975–1986 he became part-owner of MP&E Rental & Supply from 1986–1998.
 When MP&E was sold to Tractor and Equipment, Culver remained as a regional manager until 2006.
 Culver was recruited by Mountain West Bank where he worked as a loan officer in the Real Estate Construction Department then the Problem Loan Department until the bank’s sale in 2014.
 Culver's 'semi-retired’ status allows him time to work on his golf game.

 Kevin has spent his entire life in and around Power Townsend, his family’s business.
 Kevin has been very involved in reaffirming and expanding the store’s role in the Helena community even with the influx of several competing national home repair chain stores.
 As VP for Power Townsend Co, he oversees all business operations, is in charge of buying lumber and other commodities, and is a member of Do It Best’s national Home Center Roundtable.
 Kevin also serves on the Board of Directors and the Finance Committee for the Helena area Habitat for Humanity.
-He is an avid outdoorsman who enjoys skiing, snowmobiling and almost anything else the Montana outdoors have to offer.
+He is an avid outdoorsman who enjoys exploring the back country on his side-by-side, camping and almost anything else the Montana outdoors has to offer.